 Watsonville Brillante is located in downtown Watsonville, California, and covers 12,500 square feet on the three faces of the six-floor parking garage next to the Civic Plaza.
 The first tile was placed in September of 2019 and in spite of COVID and other delays along the way, the final installation took place 5 years later in September of 2024.
 Materials include ceramic tile and glass, and it was fabricated by over 100 members of the local community.
 The designs were created by 120 local artists, 105 of whom were high school students when they submitted their designs.

-Kathleen understood that with so many designers from different cultural backgrounds and aesthetic training, the overall effect could be chaotic.
-She, therefore, planned to have the large vertical designs all be created by one artist.
-She wanted the images to be bold, black and white images that could provide a visual rest from the variety of patterns and colors planned for the horizontal sections.
-The obvious choice for these vertical images was Juan Fuentes, a 1969 graduate of Watsonville High School who had achieved his own acclaim through his four-and-a-half decades-long career in printmaking and his print studio “Pajaro Editions” in the Mission District of San Francisco.
-Juan’s images, “The Mayan Warrior (The Strawberry Picker), “en el Cielo” (The Apple PIcker), “Heranita”, and “In the Garden” (The Asian Flower Grower) each tell a story about the agricultural roots of Watsonville.
-Curious folks can read more about Juan Fuentes and his images for Watsonville Brillante.
+Knowing that so many designers from different cultural backgrounds and aesthetic training could produce a chaotic overall effect, I planned to have all large vertical designs created by a single artist.
+I wanted these images to be bold, black-and-white compositions that would provide a visual rest from the variety of patterns and colors planned for the horizontal sections.
+The obvious choice was Juan Fuentes, a 1969 graduate of Watsonville High School who built his own distinguished career through more than four and a half decades of printmaking and his print studio, Pajaro Editions, in the Mission District of San Francisco.
+Juan’s images — “The Mayan Warrior (The Strawberry Picker),” “en el Cielo (The Apple Picker),” “Hermanita,” and “In the Garden (The Asian Flower Grower)” — each tell a story about the agricultural roots of Watsonville.